Home / Brigit Review 2026: Is This Cash Advance App Right for You?

 User feedback on Brigit is as follows:

-Brigit has an active profile with a B+ rating on the Better Business Bureau (BBB) but does not currently have full accreditation.
+Brigit has an active profile with an A+ rating on the Better Business Bureau (BBB), but does not currently have full accreditation.

 Some customers report that despite eligibility, the app denied advances due to unlisted internal criteria.